 One compelling benefit that comes from wildlife Conservation efforts is that it ensures food security.
 Protecting forests from deforestation and rebuilding forest habitats to preserve biodiversity aids in the carbon-sequestering process, provides new economic opportunities, and guards against erosion.

 In addition, wildlife Conservation promotes agricultural biodiversity, which plays an important role in building a secure, robust, and thriving food system.
 When agricultural biodiversity is exploited and land is cleared for agriculture, resources and extensive habitat loss take place, as well as undocumented loss of species and massive soil erosion.
 Research shows this process has negative impacts on nutrition, health and dietary diversity of some groups of society.

 Another compelling benefit that comes from wildlife Conservation is that these initiatives protect human health.
 Conservation International reports that “more than 50 percent of modern medicines and more than 90 percent of traditional medicines come from wild plants and animals.”
 These traditional medicines thereby represent an essential pharmacopeia and body of medical knowledge that cannot be replaced easily by synthetic alternatives.

 Moreover, a world that promotes healthy ecosystems and biodiversity provide crucial buffers between disease and humans.
 A number of studies have linked reduced diversity among mammal species and overall decreases in biodiversity to an increase in the transmission of animal-born diseases to humans.

-Perhaps the most compelling benefit that comes from wildlife conservation is that it provides us with opportunity, whether it be economically, social, or culturally.
+Perhaps the most compelling benefit that comes from wildlife Conservation is that it provides us with opportunity, whether it be economically, socially, or culturally.

 Unsustainable resource extraction industries – such as the clear-cut logging industry, the bushmeat industry, the poaching industry, and the charcoal trade – extend the gap between the poor and the rich and have been linked to civil war and political strife.